Most strokes are ischemic (usually due to blockage of an artery), but some are hemorrhagic (due to rupture of an artery).

 Controlling high blood pressure, high cholesterol levels, and high blood sugar levels and not smoking help prevent strokes.

-Treatment may include drugs to make blood less likely to clot or to break up clots and sometimes surgery or angioplasty.
+Treatment may include drugs to make blood less likely to clot or to break up clots and sometimes various procedures to treat blocked or narrowed arteries or surgery to remove a clot (such as angioplasty).

-A stroke is called a cerebrovascular disorder because it affects the brain (cerebro-) and the blood vessels (vascular).
+A stroke is called a cerebrovascular disorder because it affects the brain (cerebro-) and the blood vessels (vascular) that supply blood to the brain.

 Blood is supplied to the brain through two pairs of large arteries: